Information society service: USA

 Treatment and rights of gig economy workers and the responsibilities of digital platforms Uber (not EU ISS) and Lyft — settlement in Massachusetts — in June 2024, Uber and Lyft reached a settlement with the Massachusetts Attorney General, agreeing to pay their drivers a minimum of $32.50 per hour while en route to pick up passengers or actively transporting them.
 This settlement resolved longstanding litigation concerning alleged violations of state wage and hour laws.
 Additionally, the settlement included benefits such as paid sick leave, occupational accident insurance, and health care stipends.

 Under the agreement, Uber and Lyft were required to pay a combined $175 million to the state, with a substantial portion distributed to current and former drivers.
 The settlement also stipulated that the companies must update their driver applications to allow drivers to view and claim their sick leave directly through the app.
 Furthermore, drivers who work more than 15 hours per week for either or both companies can pool their hours to obtain a health insurance stipend.

 The case addressed the classification of gig economy workers and the obligations of digital platforms in ensuring fair wages and benefits.
 It also prevented the companies from pursuing a proposed ballot initiative that would have classified drivers as independent contractors with fewer protections.

+In August 2024, a $250 million wrongful death lawsuit was filed in the United States District Court in Massachusetts following a fatal limousine-related traffic accident that occurred in January 2024 on Interstate 91 in Connecticut.
+The case involves the death of Paula Garcia Franks, a Massachusetts resident who was killed when the uninsured vehicle in which she was a passenger was rear-ended by a tractor-trailer while traveling from JFK Airport to her home.

+The lawsuit names multiple defendants, including the limousine driver, the transportation company that arranged the ride, and several commercial trucking entities, alleging negligence, lack of required insurance coverage, and violations of state and federal transportation regulations.
+The case has drawn attention to broader issues surrounding uninsured for-hire passenger carriers, commercial vehicle safety standards, and regulatory oversight in interstate transportation within the United States.